-Thanks to different digital marketing platforms, it's possible to obtain a great deal of data about your target audience and make very precise segmentations to personalize your communication as much as possible.
+Thanks to the various digital marketing platforms available today, it's possible to obtain a great deal of data about your target audience and make very precise segmentations to personalize your communication as much as possible.

-There are no more excuses for shooting blind!
-In order to achieve the best results, we are going to take a look at what exactly the target is and how we can define it according to 5 key variables.
+In order to for you to achieve the best results, let's take a look at what exactly the target is and how you can define it according to 5 key variables.

 Target Market Definition

-In marketing, the target market or target audience consists of the group of consumers whose characteristics, desires, and needs are most suited to the products and services offered by a particular brand.
-This group may also be called a target audience, market niche, potential customers, etc.
+In marketing, the target market refers to the group of consumers whose characteristics, desires, and needs are aligned with the products and services offered by a particular brand.
+This group is also sometimes referred to as a target audience or market niche.

 Target marketing consists of dividing a market into segments and focusing campaigns on one or several of them in particular.
-This makes it easier to promote and distribute the products.
+This makes it easier to promote and distribute products or services.

-Sometimes a brand's target is not static, but evolves to adapt to new market trends.
+Sometimes a brand's target market is not static, but evolves to adapt to new market trends.
 For example, McDonalds has traditionally targeted teenagers and families with children.
-This approach was reflected in products such as the Happy Meal (a meal specially designed for children with a toy included) and the design of its facilities, with free WiFi for parents and recreational areas for children.
-But in recent years, McDonalds has identified another very interesting target, millennials.
+This approach was reflected in products such as the Happy Meal (a meal designed specifically for children with a toy included) and in the design of its facilities, which included free WiFi for parents and recreational areas for children.
+But in recent years, McDonalds has identified another compelling target market, the millennials.
 That's why it has made an effort to diversify its menus to include healthier and more sophisticated options, such as salads and premium coffees.

-In the digital marketing environment, we can use the segmentation options offered in different advertising platforms to direct campaigns only to the users that you’re most interested in.
-These platforms also allow you to track the numbers on the results of your ads and the interactions with channels that allow you to identify market segments.
-This helps you align all of your marketing to hit the right target.
+In the digital marketing environment, you can use the segmentation options offered on different advertising platforms to direct campaigns to the users that you’re most interested in.
+These platforms also allow you to track the results of your ads and how people interact with them on different channels, thus allowing you to identify market segments.
+This helps you align all of your marketing efforts to reach the right target market.

 How to Define a Target Market: 5 Key Building Blocks

 Demographic segmentation is one of the classic segmentation tools.
-There are many key demographics you can use to segment and define your audience, but some common demographics include the following characteristics:
+There are many key demographics you can use to segment and define your audience, but some common ones include the following:

-- Age: The age of the target will set the tone of the campaign, the values, and the channels used.
-In the case of children, we must take into account that parents are the ones who make the purchase decisions, so campaigns must be attractive to both young and old.
+- Age: The age of the target market will set the tone of the campaign, the values, and the channels used.
+In the case of children, you must take into account that parents are the ones who make the purchase decisions, so campaigns must be attractive to both groups.

-- Gender: Nowadays, there is a growing search for inclusive campaigns and not to assume classic gender roles (for example, not to direct cleaning products exclusively to women) or antiquated ideas of gender.
-Bearing this in mind, there are always products that by their own characteristics will be directed to a specific identity.
-It's beneficial to understand your target’s general identity so that you can correctly orient the campaign without falling into stereotypes.
+- Gender: Nowadays, there is a growing push for inclusive campaigns that do not adhere to classic gender roles (for example, not directing cleaning products exclusively to women) or antiquated ideas of gender.
+Bearing this in mind, there are always products that will be directed to a specific identity due to their characteristics.
+It's beneficial to understand your target market's general identity so that you can correctly orient the campaign without falling into stereotypes.

-- Family situation: Married, single, with or without children...
-With the current segmentation options we can get extremely details, for example "newly married heterosexual couples" or "parents of children between 1 and 3 years old".
+- Family situation: Married, single, with or without children, etc. With the current segmentation options, you can get extremely detailed.
+For example "newly married heterosexual couples" or "parents of children between 1 and 3 years old."

-Or in other words, where do the people in your target group live?
+Where do the people in your target market live?

-Sometimes, some companies, like an ecommerce that is trying to reach a global market, may not have one specific target location.
-In other situations, you may only be interested in users who live within a 5 kilometer radius of one of your physical stores.
+Sometimes, companies, like an ecommerce that is trying to reach a global market, may not have one specific target location.
+In other situations, companies may only be interested in users who live within a 5 mile radius of one of their physical stores.

-If you want to reach a global market, you will still have to make a minimum segmentation of the target, since the same campaign will not work the same way in Madrid and Tokyo.
-At the very least, global target markets must take into account language and cultural factors.
+If you want to reach a global market, you will still have to segment the target market, since a campaign that get great results in Madrid will not necessarily work the same way in Tokyo.
+At the very least, target marketing on a global level must take into account language and cultural factors.